 - Offering management advisory services including forensic auditing, business valuation, and fraud examination

 Have the supervising CPA complete the Verification of Qualifying Experience form found in the CPA examination packet.
-Both you and the supervisor sign this form before submitting it to the state board.
+Both you and the supervisor sign this form before submitting it to the state board and it must detail your accounting hours while working under this supervisor.

 Apply for a Michigan CPA License

 The final step before becoming a licensed CPA is to apply for licensure.
-Before starting the process, review the previous steps and verify that you have met the minimum requirements for education, exam, and experience.
+You can't skip this or the rest of the work would be a waste.
+Before starting the process, review the previous steps and verify that you have met the minimum policy requirements for education, exam, and experience.
 Then follow these steps to complete the application process:

 Use the online license application portal to complete the Michigan license application.
 First-time users must register with the system before accessing the documents.

-Complete the Education Evaluation form verifying you have met the minimum educational requirements.
+Complete the Education Evaluation form resource to verify that you have met the minimum educational requirements.
 If you have a master's in accounting or master's in business administration with at least 12 semester hours of accounting coursework this form is not necessary.

-Include certified copies of you exam scores if you took the Uniform CPA Exam in a state besides Michigan.
+Include certified copies of your exam scores if you took the Uniform CPA Exam in a state besides Michigan.

 Wait for the state board to review your application and award/deny a CPA license.